sbabic/swupdate/doc/source/swupdate.rst

 	         swupdate -w "-document_root ./www"

 The embedded webserver is taken from the Mongoose project (last release with LUA license).
-Additional paramters can be found in mongoose documentation.
+Additional parameters can be found in mongoose documentation.
 This uses as website the pages delivered with the code.
 Of course, they can be customized and replaced.
 The website uses AJAX to communicate with swupdate, and to show the progress of the update to the operator.

 The default port of the Webserver is 8080.
 You can then connect to the target with:

 ::